sap-tutorials/xpa-tutorials/tutorials/xpa-sac-cxmp-add-new-version/xpa-sac-cxmp-add-new-version.md

 ---
-title: xP&A Commercial Planning (Marketing) - Add a new Version
+title: xP&A CX Commercial Planning (Marketing) - Add a new Version
 description: This tutorial provides information on how to add a new version and use it inside the different applications.
 author_name: Hendrik Grobbel
 author_profile: https://people.sap.com/hendrik.grobbel